MagicPush/cli-toolkit/docs/features-manual.md

     * This subcommand becomes available (and visible in your launcher's list of available commands) as soon as `cacheFilePath()` is set and the specified cache file exists.
 The command simply deletes the cache file.
 5. Then run you launcher again (and be patient again) to re-create the cache file.

+### Class scripts alternative launcher

+Every class script (based on `ScriptClassAbstract`) can be also executed with [execute-class.php](../tools/cli-toolkit/execute-class.php) script.
+Just specify a class name as its first parameter.

+See the script description located at the top of that file.

 ## Parameter types